thijstriemstra/garduino/README.md

 ## Features

-Controls 24V water waterpump and starts it once a day to water the plants for a period of time.
-A water flow meter keeps track of how much water is used.
+- Controls 24V water waterpump and starts it once a day to water the plants for a period of time

-Device status is displayed on a small 0.91 inch OLED screen.
+- Device status is displayed on a small 0.91 inch OLED screen

-Includes a manual mode button to enable/disable the water valve manually.
+- Includes a manual mode button to enable/disable the water valve manually

-Time is stored in a battery-powered DS3231 realtime clock.
+- Time is stored in a battery-powered DS3231 realtime clock

 ### Sensors